☀ Solar Panels for Churches

 Mosques, gurdwaras and mandirs

 Committee / trustee approval plus civil planning permission.
 Listed Building Consent if applicable.
 Specific community programmes (Sustainable Mosques Initiative, EcoSikh, Hindu Council UK environmental programme) support faith-specific net-zero work.
+See our dedicated guide to solar panels for mosques, and our work on solar panels for synagogues across the UK Jewish community.

 Comparison of consent timelines